-Two-pronged approach to immune activation could lead to vaccines that effectively shut down tumor expansionApril 26th, 2013 in Cancer /
+Two-pronged approach to immune activation could lead to vaccines that effectively shut down tumor expansionApril 26, 2013 in Medicine & Health / Cancer

 Tumor cells often express proteins that set them apart from their healthy neighbors.
 These very same proteins can also help the immune system to recognize and destroy the cancer.
 Several research groups and companies have already demonstrated proof-of-concept for antitumor therapeutic vaccines based on this principle, typically employing 'retrained' dendritic cells (DCs) harvested from a patient's own immune system.
 To date, however, such vaccines have demonstrated only limited effectiveness in beating back tumor progression.
 Shin-ichiro Fujii, Kanako Shimizu and colleagues from the RIKEN Research Center for Allergy and Immunology have now revealed research that could supercharge the potency of future cancer vaccines.